I’ve heard about the discipline and training of strong-willed toddlers, but what about strong-willed teenagers?

 Affirm any attempt to cooperate

 One effective way to promote cooperation is to establish a point system based on chores that need to be done around the house: every chore earns a certain number of points, and points can be used to “buy back” privileges lost as a result of rebellious behaviour.
-This helps adolescents understand the links between actions and outcomes.
+This helps teenagers understand the links between actions and outcomes.

 Watch for strategies that separate you and your spouse